kylejosephswe/kylejosephswe/README.md

 ### Hi there 👋  my name is Kyle Joseph

+- 🧣 Software Engineer Intern at Siemens
-- 😎 Ex-Frontend Engineer at the startup SunnySide
+- 😎 Frontend Engineer at the startup SunnySide
-- 🤠 Ex-Software Engineer Intern at Siemens EDA
+- 🤠 Software Engineer Intern at Siemens EDA
 - 🌴 Fun fact: I was raised on a tiny island in the Caribbean before moving to the United States
 - 📫 How to reach me: kylejosephswe@gmail.com | https://www.linkedin.com/in/kylejosephswe/
 <!--